 o8s-agents | AI agent fleet deployment |

-| synapse | Matrix homeserver with custom config |
+synapse | Matrix homeserver with our SSO + federation config |

-| ops-dashboard | Operations dashboard |
+ops-dashboard | Operations dashboard |

-| postfix | SMTP relay (Postfix + iCloud SASL auth) |
+postfix | SMTP relay (Postfix + iCloud SASL auth) |

-| common | Shared templates and helpers |
+common | Shared templates and helpers used by the others |

-Each chart lives in catalog/helm-charts/ and is referenced by ArgoCD apps.
-We version them via git tags and use ArgoCD’s multi-source feature to combine upstream charts with our custom values.
+Each chart lives in catalog/helm-charts/ and is referenced by Argo CD apps.
+We version them via git tags and use Argo CD’s multi-source feature to combine upstream charts with our custom values.

 The Velero Incident: Why Self-Heal Matters

 2 AM.
-Velero’s nodeAgent OOMKills during daily backups — second night in a row.
-The fix is simple: bump memory from 512Mi to 1Gi.
+Velero’s node agent OOMKills during the nightly backup — second night in a row.
+The fix is obvious: bump memory from 512 Mi to 1 Gi.

-The wrong way (what we tried first):
+The wrong way — what we tried first:

 kubectl set resources deployment/velero -n velero --limits=memory=1Gi

-ArgoCD reverted it in 3 seconds flat.
-The deployment rolled out twice — once for our change, once for ArgoCD’s revert.
-Net effect: nothing.
+Argo CD reverted it in three seconds flat.
+The deployment rolled out twice — once for our change, once for Argo CD’s revert.
+Net effect: nothing, plus two rollouts worth of log noise.

 The right way: